tom56561/Asynchronous-RESTful-web-API/README.md

     - Access to an SSH key pair for connecting to the EC2 instances.

     ### Steps to Deploy
-    Apply the Zookeeper, Kafka, and ebanking-portal manifest:
+    Apply the async-guid-app and service:
     ```bash
     kubectl apply -f deployment.yaml
     kubectl apply -f service.yaml